Conservatoire de Paris: Franco-Prussian War and the Third Republic

+Rue de Madrid

+In 1911 the Conservatory moved to 14 rue de Madrid, into facilities that were formerly the collège of the École Saint-Ignace of the Jesuits, whose building had been purchased by the French state in 1905.

 Henri Rabaud succeeded Fauré in 1920 and served until April 1941.
 Notable students were Olivier Messiaen, Jean Langlais, and Jehan Alain.
 Staff included Dukas and Jean Roger-Ducasse for composition, Marcel Dupré for organ, Marcel Moyse for flute, and Claire Croiza for singing.

 Like all institutions in Paris, the Conservatoire was ruled by Nazi Germany and the collaborationist Vichy government during the Occupation of France of 1940–1944.
 Under the regime's antisemitic policies, Conservatoire administrators alternated between actively collaborating to purge the school of Jewish students (in the case of Rabaud) or working to conceal and protect Jewish students and faculty (in the case of Rabaud's successor, Claude Delvincourt).

 Delvincourt was director from 1941 until his death in an automobile accident in 1954.
 Delvincourt was a progressive administrator, adding classes in harpsichord, saxophone, percussion, and the Ondes Martenot.
 Staff included Milhaud for composition and Messiaen for analysis and aesthetics.

-In 1946, the dramatic arts were transferred to a separate institution (CNSAD).
+In 1946, the dramatic arts were transferred to a separate institution, the Conservatoire National Supérieur d'Art Dramatique (CNSAD).
+Music and dance became the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP).

 Delvincourt was succeeded by Dupré in 1954, Raymond Loucheur in 1956, Raymond Gallois-Montbrun in 1962, Marc Bleuse in 1984, and Alain Louvier in 1986.
-Plans to move the Conservatory of Music and Dance to more modern facilities in the Parc de la Villette were initiated under Bleuse and completed under Louvier.
-It opened as part of the Cité de la Musique in September 1990.
+Plans to move CNSMDP to more modern facilities in the Parc de la Villette were initiated under Bleuse and completed under Louvier.